 The Lifeline Claims System (LCS), is the online filing system that service providers use to receive reimbursement for offering Lifeline-supported services to eligible consumers.
-This system was introduced in 2018 as a replacement for the FCC Form 497.

 Previously providers would use FCC Form 497 (the “Lifeline and Link Up Worksheet”) to submit claims.
 This form is still accepted for downward revisions for December 2017 data months and earlier.
-More information on the legacy submission process is below.
+More information on the legacy submission process is provided below.

-2018 Data Months: Claims and Revisions
+Claims and Revisions

 How to File a Claim